Subsystems: Catalog compilation

 What’s a catalog?

 When configuring a node, Puppet agent uses a document called a catalog, which it downloads from a Puppet master server.
-The catalog describes the desired state for each resource that should be managed, and may specify dependency information for resources that should be managed in a certain order.
+The catalog describes the desired state for each resource that should be managed, and can specify dependency information for resources that should be managed in a certain order.

 Why is it used?